 Note

-If you are executing this code with a camera and get the error “Camera not found.
+If you get the error “Camera not found.
 Check that a camera is plugged into your system and retry”, please refer to our camera troubleshooting FAQ entry.

 Execute the following command to process data from a RAW file: